• Skip to primary navigation

 Lower Highlights

-A trip on this section of the canyon takes around 8-days for oar and paddle rafts.
+A Colorado River rafting trip on this section takes around 8-days for oar and paddle rafts.
 Motor tours rarely begin here.
 Common stops on this section include Blacktail Canyon, Elves Chasm, Shinumo Grotto, Stone Creek Falls, Tapeats Creek, Thunder River, Deer Creek Falls, Matkatamiba Canyon, and Havasu Creek.
 The pinnacle of Arizona river running is the whitewater in the lower section.
-Run the Colorado’s most famous rapids, Lava Falls and Crystal, along with many other exhilarating drops like Horn, Hermit, Granite Falls, the Gems, Deubendorff, and Upset Rapid.
+Raft the Colorado’s most famous rapids, Lava Falls and Crystal, along with many other exhilarating drops like Horn, Hermit, Granite Falls, the Gems, Deubendorff, and Upset Rapid.

 Upper vs. Lower